treshugart/birdpoo/README.md

 ## Using

 Birdpoo (or BP so we can stop chuckling like 5-year olds), is just a single function that returns a promise with the operations per second.
-It accpets two arguments:
+It accepts two arguments:

 1. The function that does the benchmarking.
 2. Options: